 Student Counseling: The institution assumes that students desire opportunities for counsel.
-The Academic Advising Office and Director of Student Affairs are available, by appointment, to assist students with personal counseling issues or career counseling.
+The Academic Advising Office and Executive Vice President and Provost are available, by appointment, to assist students with personal counseling issues or career counseling.
 Students may also contact the Biblical Counseling Department for counseling referrals.